 International Ask A Question Day

-It was a holiday that was observed on the birthday of theoretical physicist and genius, Albert Einstein.
-Which we feel is quite apropos for this day.
-After all, we feel that even Mr. Einstein would be happy with observing this holiday.
-After all, some of the greatest scientific finds in the world have happened because someone just asked a simple question.
+It is a holiday observed on the birthday of theoretical physicist and genius, Albert Einstein, which we feel is quite apropos for this day.
+After all, even Mr. Einstein would likely be happy with observing this holiday, as some of the greatest scientific finds in the world have happened because someone asked a simple question.

-Unfortunately, we are unable to uncover who invented this holiday, when it was invented, or precisely why they invented it.
+Unfortunately, we are unable to uncover who invented this holiday, when it was invented, or precisely why it was invented.
 We like to think that it was invented by a teacher to encourage his or her students to ask more questions, but at this moment in time, we can’t verify that as fact.

-All that we really know about this holiday is that it was placed on Albert Einstein’s birthday.
-Einstein was born on March 14th, 1879 in Ulm, Germany.
+All that we really know about this holiday is that it coincides with Albert Einstein’s birthday.
+Einstein was born on March 14th, 1879, in Ulm, Germany.

 Observing International Ask A Question Day